dlabhesh30/SpeechRecognition/README.md

 3. Open windows applications like, outlook ,slack, word, chrome, etc.
 4. Getting weather information.

-The tool is designed to be highly configurable and adhere to S.O.L.I.D design principles, and is highly reliant on design patterns.
+The tool is designed to be highly configurable and adheres to S.O.L.I.D design principles, and relies strongly on design patterns.

 All the supported operations, are designed to be easily extensible.